 The new management didn’t last long though, as in October 2002 planning permission was granted to demolish and replace The Sultan with a 4 storey block of flats and a restaurant – presumably the well-known purveyor of peri peri chicken, Nando’s, had been lined up by the developers before their submission.
 Its neighbour is the stunning London Sivan Kovil Hindu Temple, just visible behind.

 With most of the Lewis ham and Lee pubs that have disappeared there seem to be fond memories on-line, these were included for posts on pubs such as the Woodman and New Tiger’s Head further up Lee High Road and the town centre pubs The Plough and The Roebuck.
-Sadly, with The Sultan there are few memories, even fewer than for the largely unlamented loss of the Prince Arthur at Lee Green.
-Even a photograph proved tricky to find – it wasn’t clearly photographed in any of the boxes of photographs of Lee or Lewisham at Lewisham Archives.
-The nearest was a photograph taken from the Lee Bridge (see above) the junction of Lewis Grove, Belmont Hill and Lee High Road.
+There have been a few Facebook threads on this post which have triggered some good memories.

-I have no fond memories of the Sultan either – I can only remember going in once, and that wasn’t planned.
+I can only remember going into the Sultan once, and that wasn’t planned.
 Sometime during 1993, I had been into Lewisham with my toddler son in a buggy and was confronted by a low-speed car chase – the pursued car had come out of Clarendon Rise, had mounted the pavement in a vain attempt to evade the traffic backing up at the junction of Belmont Hill and Lewis Grove.
 The narrow pavement was busy so the driver slowly inched towards the Clock Tower.

 While I have no fond memories, David (see comments below) most certainly did from the late 1970s and early 1980s

 I drank here from 1977 to 81.
-I lived up the road in 35 Gilmore road.
+I lived up the road in 35 Gilmore Road.
 It was run by Dougie an ex boxer, who everyone called Dougie Sultan.
 He would punch any drinkers who misbehaved.
 He was short but shaped like a barrel.
 It was a real dive but tolerated any drinker who behaved.
 We were punks and art school kids and unwelcome in most pubs, but not the Sultan.
-As a consequence at some point it hosted for a drink Siouxie and the Banshees, Swellsie the pink poet, John Cooper Clark and many others.
+As a consequence at some point it hosted for a drink Siouxie and the Banshees, Seething Wells the punk poet, John Cooper Clark and many others.

 A featured drinker was a council worker called Sid who resurrected knocked over lampposts.
 He used to sing a song at the to of his voice – “I am pissy Sid from Sydenham Hill, never worked and never will”.